Modern manufactured home on a permanent foundation at golden hour, representing VA loan eligibility standards from Manufactured Nationwide Home Loans.

 Permanent materials are required, such as concrete, masonry, or approved composite.

-Manufactured Home Appraisal Deep Dive
+Manufactured Home Appraisal Challenges and Value Limits

 VA appraisers must understand manufactured homes, HUD Code requirements, and local market conditions.